To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 Nicotine addiction overwhelmingly begins in childhood – and family influence remains the strongest factor.
 Despite decades of progress …

+If your child is vaping, smoking or using nicotine pouches regularly and finding it hard to stop, you might be feeling overwhelmed.
 You’re not alone.
 These products are made to be addictive especially for young people.
 What matters now is that your child knows they have your support, and that there are ways to move forward.

 Understanding this can help you respond with more patience especially when your child is struggling or slipping up.